artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

-If you're upgrading from Archivematica 1.8 or lower to the 1.9 version or higher, the Elasticsearch version support changed from 1.x to 6.x and it's also recommended to create a backup of your Elasticsearch data, specially if you don't have access to the AIP storage locations in the local filesystem.
+If you're upgrading from Archivematica 1.8 or lower to the 1.9 version or higher, the Elasticsearch version support changed from 1.x to 6.x and it's also recommended to create a backup of your Elasticsearch data, especially if you don't have access to the AIP storage locations in the local filesystem.

 You can follow these steps in order to create a backup of Elasticsearch: